 Schedules of Condition — General Building Works

-A detailed schedule and record of condition of three buildings was required prior to construction of major sea defences.
+A detailed schedule and record of the condition of three buildings were required prior to the construction of major sea defences.

 Collier Stevens completed a detailed schedule of condition of three buildings, including a Martello Tower in an exposed location on the Suffolk coast.
 Major sea defences were to be constructed and Schedules were necessary to record the building condition before works started.